Klepac-Ceraj-Lab/Klepac-Ceraj-Lab.github.io/handbook/index.md

-  in completing these agreed-upon units of work will be reflected in my evaluation of you (via a grade or recommendation letter), but much more importantly, they will strongly influence the likelihood of the project's success.[^2]
+  in completing these agreed-upon units of work will be reflected in my evaluation of you (via a grade or recommendation letter), but much more importantly, they will strongly influence the likelihood of the project's success.[^iba]
 - You will support our lab group
     - Presenting for visitors or interested students
     - Cleaning and maintaining the lab environment